Root CanalAn Overview

 - Dark spots on teeth

-Root canal treatments help relieve painful symptoms caused by the swelling of diseased tooth pulp.
+Root canals have a reputation for being extremely painful.
+The pain a patient is experiencing is actually pain caused by the infection, not the actual root canal procedure.
+Root canal treatments help relieve painful symptoms caused by the swelling of the diseased tooth pulp.
 Most patients report feeling a release of discomfort after their procedure.
 Our dental care team will take all necessary steps to help you feel safe and comfortable during your root canal.

 “If you’re in pain, waiting is not a cure.
 Your dental health is very important, and we will take good care of you – I promise!”